Bini (group): Name

-The group's name is taken from the Tagalog word binibini, meaning "young lady", chosen to symbolize their aim of portraying the modern Filipina—confident, independent, and versatile.
+The group's name derives from the Tagalog word binibini, meaning "young lady".
+It is intended to represent modern Filipino women, who are said to be a mix of different qualities such as "sweet", "confident", "independent", and "informed".

-History

 2018–2020: Formation, pre-debut activities

-As part of his belief that "Filipino talent has a place on the global stage", Laurenti Dyogi, ABS-CBN's head of entertainment production, had the idea of forming a training camp where youth aspiring to become superstars "can develop or further hone their talents".
-In 2018, ABS-CBN launched Star Hunt Academy (SHA), which had 250 auditionees between the ages of 16 and 19 years from all over the Philippines.
-From this pool, with recommendations from talent scouts, the first set of 12 female SHA trainees was selected.
+Laurenti Dyogi, the head of entertainment production of ABS-CBN, proposed establishing a training camp for young performers to develop their skills.
+In 2018, ABS-CBN launched Star Hunt Academy (SHA), which had 250 people auditioning between the ages of 16 and 19 years from all over the Philippines.
+From this pool, with recommendations from talent scouts, the first set of 12 female Star Hunt Academy Girls trainees was selected.
 While Dyogi initially planned to debut a nine-member idol girl group, it was eventually trimmed down to eight: Aiah Arceta, Colet Vergara, Maloi Ricalde, Stacey Sevilleja, Mikha Lim, Jhoanna Robles, Gwen Apuli, and Sheena Catacutan, the last two having been housemates on Pinoy Big Brother: Otso (2018–2019).

 The group trained from 2019 to 2020 under local coaches, which included Kitchy Molina, a former chair of the Department of Voice, Music Theater, and Dance at the University of the Philippines College of Music; the Austrian-born dance coach Mickey Perz; and South Korean coaches from MU Doctor Academy.
 On August 3, 2019, the group debuted as SHA trainees during Pinoy Big Brother: Otsos Celebr8 at the Big Night online pre-show.
 They performed at their first mall show in Taguig on August 15.
 Later that year, they appeared at a National Youth Commission event, where they were named youth ambassadors.
 They also participated in the 2019 Manila Southeast Asian Games thanksgiving celebration.

-In August 2020, the group participated in the Philippine K-pop Convention's Happy Hallyu Day 4 event.

 For Bini's pre-debut single, South Korea's MU Doctor Academy and the music production group Vo3e collaborated to transform Ryan Cayabyab's novelty song "Da Coconut Nut" into an electropop remake.
 In addition, choreographers Moon Yeon-joo and Kwak Seong-chan, who had previously worked with K-pop groups, were brought in to create a dance routine.
 Bini's version of "Da Coconut Nut" was released in November.
-On November 21, they performed the song live for the first time on the noontime variety show It's Showtime, where it was well received by the audience.

 On December 4, 2020, Bini signed a contract with Star Magic and Star Music.